JGCRI/xanthos/README.md

 1. This repository uses the Git Large File Storage (LFS) extension (see https://git-lfs.github.com/ for details).
 Please run the following command before cloning if you do not already have Git LFS installed:
 `git lfs install`.
 2. Clone Xanthos into your desired location `git clone https://github.com/JGCRI/xanthos.git`.
 Some Windows users have had better luck with `git lfs clone https://github.com/JGCRI/xanthos.git`
+3. Make sure that `setuptools` is installed for your Python 2.7 version.
+This is what will be used to support the installation of the Xanthos package.
-3. From the directory you cloned Xanthos into run `python setup.py install` .
+4. From the directory you cloned Xanthos into run `python setup.py install` .
 This will install Xanthos as a Python package on your machine and install of the needed dependencies.
-4. Setup your configuration file (.ini).
+5. Setup your configuration file (.ini).
 Examples are located in the "example" directory.
 Be sure to change the root directory to the directory that holds your data (use the 'xanthos/example' directory as an example).
-5. If running Xanthos from an IDE:  Be sure to include the path to your config file.
+6. If running Xanthos from an IDE:  Be sure to include the path to your config file.
 See the "xanthos/example/example.py" script as a reference.
-6. If running Xanthos from terminal:  Run model.py found in xanthos/xanthos/model.py passing the full path to the config file as the only argument. (e.g., `python model.py <dirpath>/config.ini`).
+7. If running Xanthos from terminal:  Run model.py found in xanthos/xanthos/model.py passing the full path to the config file as the only argument. (e.g., `python model.py <dirpath>/config.ini`).

 ## Set up configuration file
 An example configuration file set to the default Penman-Monteith/ABCD/MRTM configuration is included here: `examples/pm_abcd_mrtm.ini`.
 The configuration parameters associated with each PET, runoff, and routing model option can be reviewed here: [Available modules](https://github.com/JGCRI/xanthos/blob/master/docs/available_modules.md).
 To get started with the default configuration, set the following configuration variables to your local preferences: